United States • Europe • Asia

 The income approach involves determining a value based on the anticipated future benefits, i.e. profits or cash flow, from the business.
 This approach therefore typically analyzes the historical profits or cash flow of the business and/or its projected future performance.
 Commonly used methods under the Income Approach are Capitalized Earnings and Discounted Cash Flow.

 The concept behind the market approach is that the value of a business can be determined by reference to reasonably comparable guideline companies for which transaction values are known.
 The values may be known because these companies are publicly traded or because they were recently sold and the terms of the transactions were disclosed.
-Commonly used methods under the Market Approach are Guideline Public Companies, Private Company Transactions, and Prior (Actual) Transactions.
+Commonly used methods under the Market Approach are Guideline Public Companies, Private Company Transactions, Prior (Actual) Transactions, and Guideline Venture Funding.